priyatham28/cognitive-load-detector/README.md

 ```bash
 make demo
 ```
-The app reads the same FastAPI endpoints and renders the metrics as tables for quick iteration during stakeholder reviews.
+The app calls the FastAPI endpoints and renders the metrics so stakeholders can experiment without writing code.

 ### Docker
 ```bash